IBM/watson-multimedia-analyzer/README.md

 # Using IBM Watson to enrich audio and visual files.

 In this developer journey we will use Watson services to showcase how media (both audio and video) can be enriched on a timeline basis.
-Credit goes to [Scott Graham](https://github.com/swgraham) for providing the initial notebook design.
+Credit goes to [Scott Graham](https://github.com/swgraham) for providing the initial application.

 ![](doc/source/images/architecture.png)